tschortsch/gulp-bootlint/README.md

 gulp-bootlint
 =============

-A gulp wrapper for Bootlint, the HTML linter for Bootstrap projects
+A gulp wrapper for Bootlint, the HTML linter for Bootstrap projects.